 By 2029, analysts predict over 50% of organisations will implement autonomous management, allowing technical talent to focus on innovation rather than routine maintenance.

-John Cox, CTO at Coles, in conversation with Dr Peter Weill, shared a practical example involving an AI bot for HR inquiries.
+John Cox, CTO at Coles, offered a real-world example in his conversation with Dr Peter Weill, showcasing an AI bot developed for HR inquiries.

 John described how a typical HR call that would cost $8-10 to answer had been reduced to about $0.10, while providing a faster, more customised experience for employees.